Chilaquiles are a very traditional Mexican dish, though you would be forgiven for thinking this is just another excuse to put nachos on our menu!

 In a medium pot on medium heat, add a splash of oil and fry the garlic for 30 seconds.
 Add the beans and warm through.
 Once the beans are hot, remove from the heat and fold through the tomato and red onion.
 Season with salt.

-In a large pan, heat the salsa until it just starts to bubble.
-Add the cheese and corn chips.
+In a large pan, heat the red sauce until it just starts to bubble.
+Add the cheese and tortillas.
 Gently mix until the cheese is melted and the chips are starting to get mushy.

-Serve chips topped with beans, avocado salsa and coriander leaves.
+Serve tortillas topped with beans, avocado salsa and coriander leaves.